-Reproductions of the 1950's Top Flite Jigtime models
+Reproductions of the 1950's Top Flite Jigtime all balsa sheet models

 The models in this section represent reproductions of the old Top Flite Jigtime series models.
 The models were the creation of Carl Goldberg and introduced may people to the world of model aviation.
 The kits in the series were unique in several ways.
 They were guaranteed to fly and came with all the color and markings already applied to the balsa parts.
 The design of the parts included tabs and slots that helped insure that each part could only fit one way during the assembly of the model.
 The series went through several changes during the time they were in production.
 A selected set of the series were sold as Duralume models.
 These replaced the color printed parts with parts that were clad with aluminum foil.
 The markings were changed to complement the foil backgrounds.
 During the 60's the models went through a revision. some of the models were dropped from the line and those that remained lost the clear plastic windshields and pilot figures.
 They also had much of the solid color backgrounds eliminated.